k9w/instructions/containerOpenbsdChroot.md

 Building software on OpenBSD often requires certain filesystem mount flags to be present, and others to be absent.

-Specifically, an OpenBSD chroot needs to have:
+Specifically, an OpenBSD chroot needs to:

-It needs to allow processes to ask for memory to be made writable and executable and therefore should have `wxallowed`
+- Allow processes to ask for memory to be made writable and executable and therefore should have `wxallowed`.

-It needs to interpret character and block devices in /dev and therefore should not have `nodev`
+- Interpret character and block devices in /dev and therefore should not have `nodev`.

-It needs to allow set-user-identifier and set-group-identifier bits to be set and therefore should not have `nosuid`
+- Allow set-user-identifier and set-group-identifier bits to be set and therefore should not have `nosuid`.

 `/etc/fstab` shows the OpenBSD partitions on the system and the mount flags used with them.